MrJackey/UnityUtilities/README.md

 ### NavMeshAreaMask | [Link](Assets/Scripts/Utilities/Attributes/NavMeshAreaMaskAttribute.cs)

-The `NavMeshAreaMask` attribute transforms a int field into a mask of the available NavMeshAreas in the project.
+The `NavMeshAreaMask` attribute transforms an int field into a mask of the available NavMeshAreas in the project.

 ![](.github/Resources/Images/NavMeshAreaMask.png)

 ### CurveSettings | [Link](Assets/Scripts/Utilities/Attributes/CurveSettingsAttribute.cs)

-`CurveSettings` lets you decide a range of valid values for an animation curve on both the x and y axis.
+The `CurveSettings` attribute lets you decide a range of valid values for an animation curve on both the x and y axis.

 ```cs
 [CurveSettings(0f, 1f, -1f, 1f)]